Guerneville 116 Pedestrian Upgrades

 Downtown Landscaping, Bike Racks and Other Enhancements

-Caltrans worked with Somona County PIO to include landscaping, bike racks, and aesthetic improvements to the project, items that were funded by Sonoma County.
+Caltrans worked with Sonoma County PIO to include locally funded landscaping, bike racks, flagpole sleeves, and aesthetic improvements along Main Street.

-Caltrans is replacing three old bike racks and installing 11 new ones for a total of 14 bike racks.
+Caltrans has replaced three old bike racks and installed 11 new ones, for a total of 14, to provide convenient bike parking throughout downtown.

-Caltrans will install 64 flagpole sleeves.
-Three flag sleeves will be placed between each streetlight for a proportional appearance.
-The sleeves will be galvanized to prevent rust, and lids will be attached to cover them when not in use.
+Caltrans installed 60 flagpole sleeves along Main Street.
+The County will provide flag poles for use with these sleeves for local celebrations.
+The sleeves are galvanized to prevent rust, and lids will cover them when not in use.

 Images and Maps